 - Click on the iCloud tab.

 Once iCloud Photos is enabled on all of the devices you want to use it on, your images should sync automatically across everything.
-However, it may take up to 24 hours after turning it on for everything to get synced over, so you may need to be patient.
+However, it may take up to 24 hours after turning it on for everything to get synced over, so you'll have to be patient.
 After that, though, everything should be rather seamless when it comes down to how to transfer photos from your iPhone to your Mac.

 Import via the Photos app on Mac